Pallid Harrier

 About the Pallid Harrier

 The Pallid Harrier belongs to the family Accipitridae, within the order Accipitriformes.
-These birds typically live average 10-12 years, with a maximum recorded of 16 years..
+These birds typically live typically 12-15 years, with some individuals living up to 18 years..

 How to Identify a Pallid Harrier